 The tests usually aren’t helpful for low-risk surgery.

-Generally, cataract and other eye surgeries have very low risks of complications or problems, such as heart attacks.
-There really isn’t anything doctors can do to lower the risk any further.
-Eye surgeries do not take long, and they use only a local anesthetic to numb the eye, often with a medicine to relax you.
+Cataract removal and other eye surgeries usually have very low risks of complications, such as heart attacks.
+Doctors can’t do very much to lower the risk any further.
+Eye surgeries do not take long.
+Eye surgery is usually done with only a local anesthetic to numb the eye.
+Often you are also given a medicine to relax you.

-Even so, many healthy people get a routine set of tests before eye surgery.
+Even though eye surgery is very low risk, many healthy people get a routine set of tests before their surgery.
 In these cases, the tests don’t change the surgery or make it safer.

 They can lead to more tests.